kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 Monsters chasing him won't make him give up on his friends.
 With or without his soul, he still loves and cares.

-### 1.11 Nostalgia for the place you've never been
+### 1.11 Nostalgia for the place you've never been to

 Even though you've never been to this place, you feel nostalgic.
 The Perfect City is filled with Seba's memories and places that ceased to exist or never existed.